-A contingent asset is a possible asset that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company and the Group.
-The Company and the Group does not recognize contingent assets but discloses its existence where inflows of economic benefits are probable, but not virtually certain.
+A contingent asset is a possible asset that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company and the Group does not recognize contingent assets but discloses its existence where inflows of economic benefits are probable, but not virtually certain.
 In the acquisition of subsidiaries by the Group under business combinations, contingent liabilities assumed are measured initially at their fair value at the acquisition date, irrespective of the extent of any minority interest.